Insulation acts as a barrier to heat loss and heat gain, particularly in roofs and ceilings, walls and floors.

 - The level of insulation needed will depend on your home and climate zone.

-- The Your Home Technical Manual has information about recommended insulation levels for your climate.
+- The Your Home website has information about recommended insulation levels for your climate.

 When to insulate

 The best time to install insulation is when you are building or renovating your home.
 Insulation should be combined with good design—including passive heating and cooling so it can do its job properly keeping you comfortable all year round.

 Many states and territories have minimum energy efficiency standards for new residential buildings and building extensions.
 Insulating your new home is one way to meet these minimum requirements.